vedfi/mondroid/deploy.md

 To install the APK on a real device, you can use the Android Debug Bridge (`adb`).

-First, if you have a previous debug version of the app installed, you must uninstall it, as it was signed with a different key.
+First, if you have a previous version of the app installed that was signed with a different key, you must uninstall it.

 ```bash
 adb uninstall com.vedfi.mondroid